Skip to content

 Your financial aid award will first be applied to any outstanding tuition and fees.
 Any remaining funds will be refunded to you through BankMobile after the start of the quarter.

 Students may still be eligible for aid at lower enrollment levels.
-If eligible below half-time, federal and state grant aid is prorated based on the chart below:
+If eligible below full-time, federal and state grant aid is prorated based on the chart below:

 Students who plan to enroll less than full-time (12 credits) will need to complete an Enrollment Change Form to confirm their enrollment level and request to have their aid adjusted to their planned enrollment level before disbursement of funds.